harrisonde/cookies/readme.md

 Cookies
 ========

-##A light weight vanilla JavaScript plugin to set, get and remove cookies.
-#### It does all the heavy lifting so you don't have too.
+## It does all the heavy lifting so you don't have too.

-####What is Cookies.js?
+##What is Cookies.js?
+A light weight vanilla JavaScript plugin to set, get and remove cookies.

+####How Cookies Works
 Cookies.js is dependency free plugin that remembers information about a user.
-When a user visits a wab page, Cookies.js can store data about that user.
+When a user visits a wab page Cookies.js can store data about that user.

-####How Cookies Works
-The plugin works by setting, storing and removing

 ####Parameters
 | Parameter        | Default           | Definition  |